Mental Health Facilities Quincy, IL

 Comprehensive Health Systems Inc - 19.9 miles from Quincy, IL

 Comprehensive Health Systems Inc is a mental health facility in New London, MO, located at 12677 Heavenly Acres Drive, 63459 zip code area.
-Comprehensive Health Systems Inc provides outpatient treatment and partial hospitalization/day treatment.
-Comprehensive Health Systems Inc provides integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Comprehensive Health Systems Inc provides partial hospitalization/day treatment and outpatient treatment.
+Comprehensive Health Systems Inc provides integrated dual diagnosis disorder treatment, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
 Comprehensive Health Systems Inc also supports people requiring dual diagnosis treatment.
-Additional services offered by Comprehensive Health Systems Inc consist of case management, diet and exercise counseling and chronic disease/illness management.
+Additional services offered by Comprehensive Health Systems Inc consist of mentoring/peer support/consumer-run services, case management and chronic disease/illness management.

 Learn More